sanje2v/FlappyBird/README.md

 # Flappy Bird
-This project is an implementation of the famouse Flappy Bird game in Unity.
+This project is an implementation of the famous Flappy Bird game in Unity.